 With most cruise lines, you have a simple option — buy the drink package or not.
 On Princess, it’s slightly more complicated.
 That’s because Princess offers all-inclusive options for their passengers.
 You can buy the standard base fare with just the cruise included, or you can buy one of the following offers:

-- Princess Plus ($50 per person, per day): Includes cabin, plus wi-fi (one device), daily gratuities, and Plus Beverage Package
+- Princess Plus ($60 per person, per day): Includes cabin, plus wi-fi (one device), daily gratuities, and Plus Beverage Package plus premium desserts, fitness classes, and juice bar.

-- Princess Premier ($75 per person, per day): Includes cabin, plus wi-fi (four devices), daily gratuities, specialty dining (two meals), photo package, Princess Prizes, and Premier Beverage Package.
+- Princess Premier ($80 per person, per day): Includes cabin, plus wi-fi (four devices), daily gratuities, specialty dining (two meals), photo package, Princess Prizes, and Premier Beverage Package plus premium desserts, fitness classes, juice bar, and reserved theater seating.

 As you can see, the price for these all-inclusive options is less than the cost of the drink package alone.
 In addition, you receive even more perks — such as daily gratuities and wi-fi — included.